telerik/blazor-docs/styling-and-themes/swatch-distribution.md

 ### ZIP archive

 One of the ways to install Telerik UI for Blazor is to use the ZIP Archive.
-Its `styles` folder contains all of the above listed swtaches.
-You can download it from your [Telerik account](https://www.telerik.com/account/).
-[Read more for the ZIP Archive]({%slug installation/zip%})...
+Its `styles` folder contains all the above swatches.
+You can [download it from your Telerik account](https://www.telerik.com/account/downloads).
+Here is [more information about the ZIP Archive]({%slug installation/zip%})...

 ### VS and VS Code Wizard